 Covenant in the Bible: Meaning and Purpose

+What is a covenant, exactly?
 Covenant is a dominant theme in the Scriptures and serves as a foundation to the story of God’s people.
-In a literal sense, a covenant is a binding agreement, a legal contract.
+In a literal sense, a covenant means a binding agreement, a legal contract.
 It is a seal between two or more parties.

 In a biblical sense, the word covenant derives from the same root word meaning “to cut.”
 This means that in the culture of the Bible, covenant carried weight and was often cut, or sealed, in blood.